For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Professional and Career Development Loans were bank loans designed to fund any courses or training that would help progress your career or help you to get into work.

-The funding differed from a personal loan because as long as you're still studying, you won't pay any interest on the loan.
+The funding differed from a personal loan because as long as you were still studying, you wouldn't pay any interest on the loan.
 This used to be paid for by the Government Skills Funding Agency instead (now called Education and Skills Funding Agency).

 In fact, the government funding extends slightly beyond the end of your course.
 You'll only start repaying the loan (with interest) from one month after you finish studying, when you should be in a position to start paying it back.